rcrderby/crg-container/README.md

 ### 6. Disable the CRG GUI Option in the `scoreboard.sh` CRG Launch Script

-The script that launches CRG ([`scoreboard.sh`](https://github.com/rollerderby/scoreboard/blob/dev/scoreboard.sh "scoreboard.sh Source File")) requires a modification to work correctly with Docker Compose:
+The script that launches CRG ([`scoreboard.sh`](https://github.com/rollerderby/scoreboard/blob/dev/scoreboard.sh "scoreboard.sh Source File")) requires a modification to work correctly with Docker Compose.
+To update the script:

 1. Locate and open the folder with the prefix `crg-scoreboard_` that you created in [this step](#4-download-and-extract-a-release-of-crg-scoreboard "Download and Extract a Release of CRG Scoreboard").
 2. Locate and open the file `scoreboard.sh` in any text editor application (Notepad, TextEdit, VIM, etc.).
-3. Adjust the  the line of text that reads `GUI="--gui"` as follows:
+3. Adjust the line of text that reads `GUI="--gui"` as follows:

     <details>
       <summary>